WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

  * The _relying party_ may or may not need additional transport-specific information about the _identity owner_ in order to be able to deliver the challenge (e.g. a DID Auth service endpoint).
 This additional protocol-specific information may be discoverable from the _identity owner's_ DID if it is known to the _relying party_.
 * The _relying party_ should include a nonce, to prevent replay attacks and to help link the challenge to a subsequent response.

 **Response:** Based on the challenge, the _identity owner_ then constructs a response that proves control of their DID.
 This often involves a cryptographic signature, but can include other proof mechanisms.
 (As mentioned earlier, the response may also contain Verifiable Credentials that the _relying party_ asked for in the challenge.)
-After receiving the response, the _relying party_ resolves the _identity owner_'s DID, and verifies that the response is valid for a prior challenge (for example, verifying the response signature based on a `publicKey` object contained in the DID Document).
+After receiving the response, the _relying party_ resolves the _identity owner_'s DID, and verifies that the response is valid for a prior challenge (for example, verifying the response signature by using a `publicKey` object contained in the DID Document).

 Response principles: